-A few months after his arrival Isaac Berthier, who was a Huguenot, embraced the Roman Catholic religion.
-On that occasion he probably changed his first name and adopted that of Alexandre, which has led some historians to believe that there were two Captain Berthiers in Canada.
+A few months after his arrival Isaac Berthier, who was a Huguenot, embraced the Roman Catholic faith.
+On that occasion he probably changed his first name and adopted that of Alexandre, which has led some historians to believe that there were two men called Captain Berthier in Canada.
 One may well doubt this.
-The only two references to Isaac Berthier are in 1665; they are contained in a marriage contract drawn up on 12 Aug.
-1665 at Quebec, which he witnessed, and in the register of abjurations of the archbishopric of Quebec, under the date of 8 Oct.
-1665.
+The only two references to Isaac Berthier are from 1665: as a witness in a marriage contract drawn up on 12 August at Quebec, and in the register of abjurations of the archbishopric of Quebec, dated 8 October.
 After that we lose all trace of the name.
 As for Alexandre Berthier, the name appears for the first time on 1 May 1666, in the “Registre des confirmations” of the archbishopric of Quebec.
-In his correspondence with Colbert, Talon* speaks only of the “Sieur Berthier”; if there had been two Captain Berthiers, the intendant would not have omitted to specify whether Isaac or Alexandre was meant.
+In his correspondence with the minister Colbert, Jean Talon* speaks only of the “Sieur Berthier.”
+Had there been more than one Captain Berthier, the intendant would not have omitted to specify whether Isaac or Alexandre was meant.
 However, the certificate of Alexandre junior’s marriage at Notre-Dame de Québec on 4 Oct.
 1702 provides us with the best proof: in it we read that Alexandre senior is a “former captain in the regiment de l’aliers,” the regiment to which Isaac Berthier belonged.
 Hence we are presumably concerned with one and the same person.

-After being billeted with his men at Quebec during the winter of 1665–66, Captain Berthier was appointed commandant of Fort de l’Assomption (Saint-Jean, Quebec), then named with Pierre de Saurel* to command the rear-guard of the troops during Prouville de Tracy’s 1666 expedition against the Mohawks.
-He returned to France with the soldiers of the Carignan regiment, and came back in 1670 to Canada, where on 11 Oct.
-1672, in the parish church of Notre-Dame de Québec, he married Marie Legardeur de Tilly, sister of Catherine who had married Pierre de Saurel in 1668.
+After being billeted with his men at Quebec during the winter of 1665–66, Captain Berthier was appointed commandant of Fort de l’Assomption (Saint-Jean, Quebec) and then named with Pierre de Saurel* to command the rear-guard of the troops during Prouville de Tracy’s 1666 expedition against the Mohawk.
+He returned to France with the soldiers of the Carignan regiment, and came back to Canada in 1670.
+On 11 Oct.
+1672, in the parish church of Notre-Dame de Québec, he married Marie Legardeur de Tilly, daughter of Charles* and sister of Catherine who had married Pierre de Saurel in 1668.
 Eighteen days later he received from Talon the Bellechasse seigneury (Berthier-en-bas), and the following year he bought the seigneury of the Sieur Hugues Randin* (Berthier-en-haut or Villemur), which was considerably enlarged by a subsequent land grant.
-Meanwhile he had taken part in two expeditions against the Iroquois.
+Meanwhile he had taken part in two expeditions against the Iroquois (Haudenosaunee).

-After 1674 Alexandre Berthier devoted himself particularly to agriculture and to the settling of his seigneuries.
-The data of the 1681 census show that he was the largest farmer on the Villemur fief.
-In the same year, Buade* de Frontenac pointed out in a report that Berthier and several associates had “five canoes and ten men engaged in fur-trading in the woods.”
-Some while later, he went to live on his seigneury of Berthier-en-bas, and as captain of the militia of that seigneury he led his own company at the time of Brisay de Denonville’s expedition against the Senecas in 1687.
+After 1674 Alexandre Berthier devoted himself particularly to agriculture and the settlement of his seigneuries.
+The data of the 1681 census show that he was the most prominent farmer on the Villemur fief.
+That year Buade* de Frontenac pointed out in a report that Berthier and several associates had “five canoes and ten men engaged in fur-trading in the woods.”
+Some while later, he went to live on his seigneury of Berthier-en-bas, and as captain of the militia of that seigneury he led his own company at the time of Brisay de Denonville’s expedition against the Seneca in 1687.

-Although he was not a personage of the first rank, Alexandre Berthier enjoyed a certain esteem, since the authorities invited him to the assemblies of notables.
-At the meeting organized by Frontenac in 1678 to discuss the brandy trade, Berthier and his brother-in-law Pierre de Saurel declared themselves jointly in favour of such trading.
+Although he was not from among the colony’s elite, Alexandre Berthier enjoyed a certain esteem, since the authorities invited him to the assemblies of notables.
+At the 1678 meeting organized by Frontenac to discuss the brandy trade, Berthier and his brother-in-law Pierre de Saurel both declared themselves in favour of such trading.
 As a seigneur, Berthier also took part in the council of war in Quebec in 1682.
-It is therefore not surprising that Le Febvre* de La Barre considered proposing him for the post of governor of Montreal in 1683.
+It is therefore not surprising that Governor-General Le Febvre* de La Barre considered proposing him for the post of governor of Montreal in 1683.

-Alexandre Berthier died at the end of 1708 at Berthier-en-bas.
-Five years before his death he had bequeathed all his possessions to his daughter-in-law, Marie-Françoise Viennay-Pachot, Alexandre junior’s widow; at his death he also left her with the burden of a 24-year-old lawsuit that he had brought against the seigneuress of Rivière-du-Sud (Montmagny, Quebec), Geneviève Després, over the boundaries of their seigneuries.
+Alexandre Berthier probably died at the end of 1708 at Berthier-en-bas.
+Five years earlier he had bequeathed all his possessions to his daughter-in-law, Marie-Françoise Viennay-Pachot, Alexandre junior’s widow; at his death he also left her with the burden of a 24-year-old lawsuit that he had brought against the seigneuress of Rivière-du-Sud (Montmagny, Quebec), Geneviève Després, over the boundaries of their seigneuries.